 Isabel is an educational advocate and self proclaimed comedian.
-Isabel served as a City Year Boston AmeriCorps member at the Jeremiah E. Burke High School for two years.
+Isabel served as a City Year Greater Boston AmeriCorps member at the Jeremiah E. Burke High School for two years.
 During her time as an AmeriCorps member she discovered her passion for working with young people and serving her community.

-Following City Year Isabel taught at a non-profit teaching business and life skills to 18-24 year olds.
-Her reality in education took shape and she started a graduate program to become a School Adjustment Counselor.
-She is currently licensed and in that role at a PreK-8 in Somerville Public Schools supporting students mental health and academic needs.
-She firmly believes in creating a school community that includes parents, educators, students, and the greater community as thought partners.
-In her spare time Isabel can be found at the beach.
+Following City Year, Isabel taught at a nonprofit teaching business and life skills to 18-24 year olds.
+Her reality in education took shape and she started a graduate program to become a school adjustment counselor.
+She is currently licensed and in that role at a preK-8 in Somerville Public Schools supporting students' mental health and academic needs.
+She firmly believes in creating a school community that includes parents, educators, students and the greater community as thought partners.
+In her spare time, Isabel can be found at the beach.

-Danean served as a corps member at the Jeremiah E. Burke High school from 2011-2012, and she served as a team leader with City Year Sacramento from 2012-2013.
+Danean served as a corps member at the Jeremiah E. Burke High School from 2011-2012, and she served as a team leader with City Year Sacramento from 2012-2013.
 Danean attributes her passion for urban education to her year as a corps member.
 She currently works as a special education teacher at a middle school in Dorchester.
-In her spare time you can find her venturing around the city with her dog, Crosby, running, or whipping something up in the kitchen.
+In her spare time, you can find her venturing around the city with her dog, Crosby, running or whipping something up in the kitchen.

-After City Year, Ayanna spent time abroad in St. Petersburg, Russia where she helped translate for an architectural restoration firm.
-When she returned home she worked in an architecture firm while completing programs in publishing and then graphic design.
+After City Year, Ayanna spent time abroad in St. Petersburg, Russia, where she helped translate for an architectural restoration firm.
+When she returned home, she worked in an architecture firm while completing programs in publishing and then graphic design.

 Ayanna worked in a large advertising agency and then a small design firm before branching out on her own as a freelance designer so she could be present for her kids.
 She also has a passion for health and wellness and decided to embark on another journey as an entrepreneur helping others be their best selves.
 Both allow her the freedom to work from home and determine her own schedule.

-When not working she loves spending time family and friends, being outdoors and thinking about how to make the world a better place.
+When not working, she loves spending time family and friends, being outdoors and thinking about how to make the world a better place.

-William Eger is a Strategic Projects Manager in the Office of Finance at Boston Public Schools, where he works on re-allocating resources to better serve student learning.
+William Eger is a strategic projects manager in the Office of Finance at Boston Public Schools, where he works on re-allocating resources to better serve student learning.
 Before joining BPS, Will worked for Parthenon on a variety of projects within their education practice group.
 Prior to that, he taught high school math at Freire Charter School in Philadelphia where he also wrote about education for The Atlantic, Ed Week, Higher Education in Review and The Huffington Post.
 Will began his career in education as a City Year corps member (City Heroes Team!) in Boston after high school.
-He earned his bachelor’s degree in government from Harvard College, a master’s degree in education from the University of Pennsylvania, and is also a Broad Resident.
+He earned his bachelor’s degree in government from Harvard College, a master’s degree in education from the University of Pennsylvania and is also a Broad Resident.

 Nolan served as a Civic Engagement corps member at City Year Columbia from 2006-2007, remaining to serve in multiple staff roles, including recruitment and managing the Young Heroes program, from 2007-2010.
-From there, Nolan earned an MBA with certification in Public and Nonprofit Management from Boston University in 2012.
+From there, Nolan earned an M.B.A with certification in public and nonprofit management from Boston University in 2012.
 Nolan is passionate about the impact of technology in making the world a better place across sectors.
 He currently works in product marketing for Pegasystems, a provider of business process and customer relationship management software.
-In his spare time, Nolan enjoys playing basketball, cooking, and hacking ways to see the world on a budget.
+In his spare time, Nolan enjoys playing basketball, cooking and hacking ways to see the world on a budget.

-Growing up in Newton, Massachusetts, Ethan’s passions for education, community health, and sports drove him to participate in and coach a variety of adaptive athletic programs.
-He began his work in adaptive athletics through playing Sled Hockey with the Mass Hospital School Chariots, and went on to play wheelchair basketball for the University of Missouri Tigers, his Alma Mater.
-At the University of Missouri, Ethan studied Psychology, Sociology & Human Development, and Family Studies with an emphasis on Multicultural studies.
+Growing up in Newton, Massachusetts, Ethan’s passions for education, community health and sports drove him to participate in and coach a variety of adaptive athletic programs.
+He began his work in adaptive athletics through playing sled hockey with the Mass Hospital School Chariots and went on to play wheelchair basketball for the University of Missouri Tigers, his alma mater.
+At the University of Missouri, Ethan studied psychology, sociology & human development and family studies with an emphasis on multicultural studies.

 After graduating from the University of Missouri, Ethan returned to the Boston area in order to give back to the community that raised him.
 Ethan has spent two years working in Boston Public Schools as a City Year AmeriCorps and Senior AmeriCorps member.
-His work with City Year Boston reiterated Ethan’s desire to advocate for holistic academic services that are accessible and valuable to all students.
+His work with City Year Greater Boston reiterated Ethan’s desire to advocate for holistic academic services that are accessible and valuable to all students.

-In addition to adaptive athletics, namely coaching youth basketball teams, Ethan also loves to participate in the performance arts, especially Improv Comedy.
-Much of his comedy work includes the themes of education, athletics, and disability advocacy!
-He is excited to join EPIC’s team as Youth Programs Specialist and put both his professional experiences as well as personal passions to work.
+In addition to adaptive athletics, namely coaching youth basketball teams, Ethan also loves to participate in the performance arts, especially improv comedy.
+Much of his comedy work includes the themes of education, athletics and disability advocacy!
+He is excited to join EPIC’s team as youth programs specialist and put both his professional experiences as well as personal passions to work.

 Jenny Nute holds nearly 20 years experience in youth development.
 She joined West End House in 1999 and, during her tenure, has transformed the program delivery model to balance interest-based with needs-based programs across all four core program areas.
 Jenny launched teen programming at West End House, introducing year-round employment opportunities, building progressive leadership development programs and expanding arts opportunities.
 Jenny has also focused organizational resources to include professional development opportunities for staff.
-Prior to joining West End House, Jenny served as a City Year Team Leader at the West End House and Corps member at the Blackstone School.
+Prior to joining West End House, Jenny served as a City Year Team Leader at the West End House and corps member at the Blackstone School.
 Jenny is a proud resident of Roxbury.
-She loves cooking, long walks all over the city, music, and meditation.
+She loves cooking, long walks all over the city, music and meditation.

-Allison served at Young Achievers Math and Science Pilot School as a City Year AmeriCorps Member for two years.
+Allison served at Young Achievers Math and Science Pilot School as a City Year AmeriCorps member for two years.
 In her two years, she reaffirmed her passion for youth development and mentoring in the realm of education.
 Her favorite part of City Year was the focus on teamwork, something she still holds close today.

-After City Year, Allison transitioned into working with college students through The Posse Foundation.
+After City Year, Allison transitioned into working with college students through the Posse Foundation.
 She supports high school seniors and college students as they attend selective colleges around the country, ensuring that they are building community and team to feel supported.

-When she’s not working, Allison enjoys reading books from the New York Times Best Seller list, running, and trying new restaurants in Boston.
+When she’s not working, Allison enjoys reading books from the New York Times Best Seller list, running and trying new restaurants in Boston.